-If the MTC console displays a CA certificate error message the first time you try to access it, the likely cause is that a cluster uses self-signed CA certificates.
+If a CA certificate error message is displayed the first time you try to access the MTC console, the likely cause is the use of self-signed CA certificates in one of the clusters.

-Navigate to the oauth-authorization-server URL in the error message and accept the certificate.
-To resolve this issue permanently, install the certificate authority so that it is trusted.
+To resolve this issue, navigate to the oauth-authorization-server URL displayed in the error message and accept the certificate.
+To resolve this issue permanently, add the certificate to the trust store of your web browser.

-If the browser displays an Unauthorized message after you have accepted the CA certificate, navigate to the MTC console and then refresh the web page.
+If an Unauthorized message is displayed after you have accepted the certificate, navigate to the MTC console and refresh the web page.